- Student AffairsStudent Affairs

 - Göttingen Exchange

-Within the Northeast, the College has special exchange arrangements with Bowdoin, Connecticut, Dartmouth, Mount Holyoke, Smith, Trinity, Vassar, Wellesley, and Wheaton Colleges, and Wesleyan University, which together form the Twelve College Exchange Program.
-This arrangement gives students who wish to take advantage of special programs not available at Amherst, or who wish to experience a similar, but different, college environment, the opportunity to do so with the minimum of difficulty.
+Within the Northeast, Amherst College has special exchange arrangements with Bowdoin, Connecticut, Dartmouth, Mount Holyoke, O’Neil National Theater Institute, Smith, Trinity, Vassar, Wellesley and Wheaton Colleges and Wesleyan University, which together form the Twelve College Exchange Program.
+This arrangement gives students who wish to take advantage of special programs not available at Amherst, or who wish to experience a similar but different college environment, the opportunity to do so with minimal difficulty.
 Further information is available from the Twelve College Exchange coordinators of the participating colleges.
-The coordinator for Amherst College is the Study Abroad Office and information is available on the Domestic Study website.
+The coordinator for Amherst College is the Study Abroad Office, and information is available on the Domestic Study website.

 A student may spend junior year at Dartmouth College studying engineering.
-After graduating from Amherst, the student would have the option to return to Dartmouth for an additional year to earn a Bachelor of Engineering (B.E.) degree from Dartmouth College.
-Interested students can contact Professor William A. Loinaz for more information and contact the Study Abroad Office for more information about domestic study.
+After graduating from Amherst, the student has the option to return to Dartmouth for an additional year to earn a bachelor of engineering (B.E.) degree from Dartmouth.
+Interested students can contact Professor William A. Loinaz (email@example.com) for more information and contact the Study Abroad Office for more information about domestic study.
 See http://engineering.dartmouth.edu/academics/undergraduate/dual/.

 Each year Amherst sends four undergraduate students to Doshisha University in Kyoto, Japan.
 Two students are selected to spend the fall semester as visiting students and take language and area studies classes alongside Japanese and other international students.
 Two additional students are selected to attend the Doshisha University Summer Session.
-These undergraduate opportunities add to the many ways in which the college partners with Doshisha.
-Information about the college’s programs and history with Doshisha University can be obtained from Professor Samuel Morse and the study abroad website.
+These undergraduate opportunities add to the many ways in which the College partners with Doshisha.
+Information about the College’s programs and history with Doshisha can be obtained from Professor Samuel Morse (email@example.com) and the Study Abroad website.